Tuesday, April 5 | 8:00 – 9:30 am

-This tutorial is aimed at those new to rheology, or those who have used or are using rheology, and would like a refresher or to learn more.
+This tutorial is aimed at both seasoned professionals and those new to rheology.
 Participants will develop an understanding of basic rheology theory, be able to design meaningful experiments to characterize sample products, recognize and mitigate potential problems and pitfalls encountered during measurements, and interpret rheological data.

-Discussed and put forward in a variety of applications — including exterior and interior architectural coatings, industrial coatings and even automotive coatings — effective and lasting easy-cleanability and self-cleanability of surfaces is high on the wish-list of coatings functionality.
+Discussed and put forward in a variety of applications, including exterior and interior architectural coatings, industrial coatings, and even automotive coatings, effective and lasting easy-cleanability and self-cleanability of surfaces are quite high on the wish-list of coatings functionality.
 This tutorial will explain the different concepts that are put to work in such coatings and review the state-of-the-art systems in practice.

 What principles govern the corrosion of metals, and how can protective coatings help in preventing corrosion?
 This tutorial will review the fundamentals of electrochemical processes, and typical ingredients and formulation characteristics of anticorrosive coatings will be outlined and discussed.

 Waterborne coating is a fast-developing technology.
 In many applications, these systems have become a standard solution, replacing their solventborne counterparts.
 In some important clearcoat or topcoat applications, however, solventborne systems remain the preferred technology.
 This tutorial will discuss what is possible today with waterborne clearcoats for different substrates—including wood and metal—and what is not.
 It covers the theory behind different binder technologies, as well as fundamental aspects of the film-formation process and the performance of these coatings systems.
 This tutorial will also cover some fundamental aspects of rheology for waterborne applications.